 There will be a handful of spots in each session reserved for scholarship recipients.
 If you are planning on submitting a scholarship application, you do NOT have to register for a waitlist spot to enter the lottery, as your application will put you into the scholarship pool for at least two sessions.
 If you would like to attend camp beyond what is offered through scholarships, please do join the lottery.
 Learn more about scholarship applications and processes below.

 Convenient Camp Hours

-Extended Care is also available before and after regular camp hours for all campers.
-Morning care runs from 8-9a.m. and afternoon care runs from 3:30-5:30p.m.
+Extended Care is available after regular camp hours for all campers and runs from 3:30-5:30p.m.
 Space is limited.
-(NO EXTENDED CARE FOR SUMMER 2021.)
+(No morning extended care for summer 2022.)
 Learn more about Extended Care…

 Trained, Professional, Enthusiastic Staff